kevin-leptons/trop_diary_api/doc/intro.md

   don't you think they have good enough a logging tool?
 Why don't you pick a old one?
 You are insane!.
 * **A**: Ha ha, bull shit.
 Don't re-create wheels?
 So why they make E-Book, books is already exist, a long time ago.
-A guy named Elon Musk makes new cars and rockets, it is also already exists right?
-LOL, why?, to make it better, that's all.
+LOL, why?, to make it better, ... or jus for fun,that's all.
 * **Q**: Any ways, you should consider a old tool, for save time.
 * **A**: OK, up to you, good talking, bye!